ColCh/bookmarks-to-linkding/README.md

-# Booksmarks to Linkding
+# Bookmarks to Linkding

 This will allow you to import your bookmarks into the linkding platform.

-LindDing does not support folder structure, so this script will convert the folder structure to tags.
+p.s As LindDing does not support folder structure, this script will convert the folder structure to tags so you can still group them together.

 ## How to use

-Step 1: Get your bookmarks in JSON format
+**Step 1:** Get your bookmarks in JSON format

 **Firefox**